2011 marks a great milestone in the history of the Olive Tree Healthcare Group established 15 yrs ago.

 MINDS school "pilot" project to introduce Music as part of the school curriculum for the very high needs children was a great success iun 2013.
-Our MT worked with the teachers to achieve the goals which include focusing on Joint Attention, Increasing self esteem, developmental play (in an instrumemtal ensemble, etc. In March 2014, we started another Music Therapy weekly program with MINDS Lee Kong Chian Garden school for about 30 speical need students.
+Our MT worked with the teachers to achieve the goals which include focusing on Joint Attention, Increasing self esteem, developmental play (in an instrumemtal ensemble, etc. From March-May 2014, we conducted another Music Therapy weekly program with MINDS Lee Kong Chian Garden school for about 30 speical need students.
 Teachers benefit from practical classrom stragegies that they can apply.

 OTDC partners Knowledge Universe to train 50 principals & teachers from Pat's SchoolHouse, Learning Vision, Odyssey, Brighton Montesori.
-June 8 & 9 - OTDC conducted special education seminars to help teachers understand children with disabilities such as ASD, ADD, ADHD, Down Syndrome and how to screen, build inclusive classroom environments and help in early intervention with best results between ages 4-7.
+June 8 & 9 - OTDC conducted special education seminars to help teachers understand children with disabilities such as ASD, ADD, ADHD, Down Syndrome and how to screen, build inclusive classroom environments and help in early intervention.
 We honor the significant role teachers play in our children's lives.

 Discovery Program comprises of Discovery Learners program and Discovery Music program.
 These programs help children with learning, behavioural challenges through multisensory activities.
 The programs incorporates music, speech and drama, story telling, phonics, social activities in a structured, small group or individual setting.
 It focuses on the ability of the child to enage, self-regulate and communicate within a social setting.